Health officer urges Myrtle Beach-goers to be tested for COVID-19

-KANAWHA COUNTY, W.Va.
-(WSAZ) -- The Kanawha-Charleston Health Department has traced three cases of COVID-19 in Kanawha County residents to travel related to Myrtle Beach, South Carolina.
+The Kanawha-Charleston Health Department has traced three cases of COVID-19 in Kanawha County residents to travel related to Myrtle Beach, South Carolina.

 In light of this, Dr. Sherri Young, health officer and executive director of KCHD, is urging anyone who has traveled to the Myrtle Beach area to get tested for the virus.